cadenza-git/CSX0003RUST/csx3/src/intro.md

 # Introduction
-Writing algorithms is a good way of learning the "ways", or better, the expressiveness of the rust language.
+Writing algorithms is a good way of learning about rust, and its intricacies.